 Oh yes, if I received a nomination now, I’d have the six agents back in my trailer again [laughs], giving me the best scripts.
-If people win an Academy Award now, for a certain amount of time they all get to pick out their scripts.
-There are a number of great parts every year, and they all get a first crack at all of that, and the rest of us are the lawyers, the doctors and the chiefs.
+If people win an Academy Award now, for a certain amount of time, they all get to pick out their scripts.
+There are a number of great parts every year, and they all get the first crack at all of that, and the rest of us are the lawyers, the doctors, and the chiefs.
 But that’s how I can survive: I don’t carry a lot of films, I’m in them.

 He passed away shortly before you entered films, but did you ever meet him?

-That depends, because every project is different, every job is completely different.
-I mean, when you do Shakespreare, you can’t change the lines and you can’t improvise, but for “Harry and the Hendersons” [TV series, 1991-1993] you can do different things and change scenes.
+That depends because every project is different, every job is completely different.
+I mean, when you do Shakespeare, you can’t change the lines, and you can’t improvise, but for “Harry and the Hendersons” [TV series, 1991-1993], you can do different things and change scenes.
 But basically, every job is as different as there are people—it’s like any other business.
-There is great material that you have to have real reverence for, and there’s stuff that you simply have to make work.
+There is great material that you have to have a real reverence for, and there’s stuff that you simply have to make work.

 That’s the challenge?

 Well, there’s always a new challenge in everything you do.
 I try to do stories that are of interest to me, but that’s not always the case.
 Sometimes you have to try to make things work.